Skip to content

 FTC and States Sue John Deere for Violating Farmers’ Right to Repair

-NHTSA Issues Takata Air Bag Recall The Federal Trade Commission (FTC), Illinois, and Minnesota have filed a joint suit against Deere & Company.
+International Trade Commission Investigation of Certain Vehicle Parts and Components The Federal Trade Commission (FTC), Illinois, and Minnesota have filed a joint suit against Deere & Company.
 More familiarly known as John Deere, the company manufactures agricultural equipment commonly owned by American farmers.
-The lawsuit alleges that Deere illegally monopolizes the repair market for its products by making its…
+The lawsuit alleges that Deere illegally monopolizes the repair market for its…

 Read More